Product Marketing Manager Resume Examples and Templates

 The site also provides descriptions of what you can enter as your work experience, as well as, what you should mention and the best ways to compile it all.

-Product Marketing Manager Resume Sample Tips
+Product Marketing Manager Resume Tips

 It can be hard to draft the perfect product marketing manager resume, even if you have samples and templates at your disposal.
 You can ask around the PMHQ community for some tips.

-Check out the following tips when developing your resume to make sure you make the most of it:
+Or check out the following tips when developing your resume to make sure you make the most of it:

 - Use the right resume format.
 This means using one-inch margins, a line spacing of 1.15, and a classic 11pt or 12pt font.